Mugengano18/Cipher-project/README.md

 ## CopyRights And License

 - this project is alowed to be used by all the people and you are not allowed to make changes
--              CopyRight&copy; All RightReserved Encrypt project.
+-  CopyRight &copy; All RightReserved Encrypt project.